Avian influenza in Victoria

 Read more about AI on the Department of Agriculture, Water and Environment website.

-Exporters requiring further information should contact a regional office of the Department of Agriculture, Water and the Environment.
+Exporters requiring further information should refer to the most up-to-date Market Access Advice - Egg export industry notices or contact a regional office of the Department of Agriculture, Water and the Environment.